aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/legend/_index.md

             // Accessing the instance of the newly added chart const chart = worksheet.charts.get(chartIndex);

-            // Adding SeriesCollection (chart data source) to the chart ranging from "A1" cell to "B3" chart.nSeries.add("A1:B3", true);
+            // Adding SeriesCollection (chart data source) to the chart ranging from the "A1" cell to "B3" chart.nSeries.add("A1:B3", true);

             // Setting the title of a chart